Vehicle Theft per Capita in Broome County

 The rate of vehicle theft in Broome County is 0.7423 per 1,000 residents during a standard year.
 People who live in Broome County generally consider the northeast part of the county to be the safest.

-By a simple count ignoring population, more crimes occur in the west parts of Broome County, NY: about 35 per year.
+By a simple count ignoring population, more vehicle theft occurs in the west parts of Broome County, NY: about 35 per year.
 The east part of Broome County has fewer cases of vehicle theft with only 5 in a typical year.

 |---|---|